Close Alert Banner

 • Email

-During your first counselling appointment, your counsellor will spend time getting to know you.
-They will gather information about your situation.
+During your first appointment, your counsellor will spend time getting to know you.
+They will gather information about your situation and work with you to find out what you want to achieve in your sessions.

 • Solution-focused therapy